adn770/ppdf/docs/design-dmme.md

             label is `stat_block`, overwrite it with `dm_knowledge`.
     -   **Outcome**: All chunks identified as stat blocks by the LLM are correctly re-classified as `dm_knowledge` for RAG security purposes.

+### Phase 23: Multi-Tag System Implementation

+-   **Milestone 76: Update Vector Store Metadata Model**
+    -   **Goal**: Modify the backend data model to store a list of tags for each chunk instead of a single label.
+    -   **Description**: This is the foundational data-layer change for the new system.
+The metadata associated with each document in the vector store will be updated to accommodate an array of string tags, allowing for richer, more flexible data.
+    -   **Key Tasks**: In `ingestion_service.py`, change the structure of the `metadatas` list that is passed to `vector_store.add_to_kb`.
+The single `label` key will be replaced with a `tags` key that holds a list of strings.
+    -   **Outcome**: The vector store will be populated with a `tags` metadata field for all newly ingested documents, capable of storing multiple categorized tags.

+-   **Milestone 77: Rework Ingestion Pipeline for Multi-Tag Generation**
+    -   **Goal**: Update the ingestion service to generate and apply the new categorized multi-tag vocabulary.
+    -   **Description**: This milestone adapts the core of the ingestion logic.
+The LLM prompts will be updated to request a JSON array of tags, and the service will be modified to parse this output and apply the hard-coded rules we designed (e.g., for tables and stat blocks).
+    -   **Key Tasks**:
+        -   Update the `SEMANTIC_LABELER_ADVENTURE` and `SEMANTIC_LABELER_RULES` prompts in
+            `dmme_lib/constants.py` to instruct the LLM to output a JSON array of tags based on the new categorized vocabulary.
+        -   Modify `ingestion_service.py` to parse the JSON list from the LLM.
+        -   Change the logic from "overwriting" labels to "appending" tags (e.g., adding `access:dm_only` to stat blocks without removing `type:stat_block`).
+    -   **Outcome**: The ingestion pipeline correctly generates and saves a rich list of categorized tags for each text chunk, reflecting its content, function, and security level.

+-   **Milestone 78: Update RAG Service for Tag-Based Filtering**
+    -   **Goal**: Adapt the RAG service to use the new tag list for secure and precise context retrieval.
+    -   **Description**: This task makes the gameplay engine aware of the new data model.
+        The core security mechanism will be updated to filter based on the `access:dm_only` tag, ensuring player-facing context remains safe.
+    -   **Key Tasks**: In `rag_service.py`, modify the `generate_response` method.
+Change the ChromaDB `where` filters from checking a single `label` field to querying the new `tags` list (e.g., where `tags` does not contain `access:dm_only`).
+    -   **Outcome**: The RAG system correctly and securely retrieves context using the new multi-tag system, with no loss of the critical security filtering.

+-   **Milestone 79: Implement Tag Chip Display in Library Hub**
+    -   **Goal**: Visually represent the new multi-tag metadata on the frontend.
+    -   **Description**: This milestone implements the user-facing portion of the new system, allowing users to see all the tags associated with a chunk in an intuitive way.
+    -   **Key Tasks**:
+        -   Modify `_library-hub.html` to replace the single label element in the chunk card with a `div` container for multiple tags.
+        -   Update the `_createChunkCardHTML` function in `LibraryHub.js` to iterate
+            over the `tags` list and render each tag as a "chip".
+        -   Add CSS to `library-hub.css` to style the new tag chips, including the category-based color-coding (e.g., blue for `type`, red for `access`).
+    -   **Outcome**: The Library Hub UI displays multiple, color-coded tags on each chunk card, providing users with a much richer view of their ingested data.

 ---